chiro999/graph_algorithms/README.md

 ## Dijkstra's Algorithm
 Dijkstra's Algorithm finds the shortest path between a given node (which is called the "source node") and all other nodes in a graph.
 This algorithm uses the weights of the edges to find the path that minimizes the total distance (weight) between the source node and all other nodes.

+## Bellman-Ford Algorithm
+The Bellman-Ford algorithm is a single-source shortest-path algorithm that works by iteratively relaxing edges in the graph until the shortest path to all vertices is found.
+It is especially useful for graphs with negative edge weights, as it can detect negative cycles and return a suitable error message.

+## Floyd-Warshall Algorithm
+The Floyd-Warshall algorithm is a multi-source shortest path algorithm that works by computing the shortest path between all pairs of vertices in the graph using dynamic programming.